Viral Hepatitis

 Prevalence

-- Hepatitis A (transmission: fecal–oral)
+- Hepatitis A and E (transmission: fecal–oral)

 - Maximum infectivity 2 weeks before jaundice